parides55/charity_shop/README.md

 ### Contact Us

 This page contains a form which when a user or a visitor of the website can complete and send a message to the admin of the website.
-Once form is submitted a confirmation message is displayed on the top of the page indicating successful or not submition.
+Once form is submitted a confirmation message is displayed on the top of the page indicating successful or not submission.

 <details>
 <summary>Contact Us</summary>